t1/junit-5-structure-demo/README.md

 JUnit 5 gives us some opportunities to do this even better, and I'll show you some techniques here.

 Any examples I can come up with are necessarily simplified, as they can't have the full complexity of a real system.
-So bear with me while I try to contrive examples with enough complexity to show the effects.
+So bear with me while I try to contrive examples with enough complexity to show the effects;
-And I'm going to challenge your fantasy that some things, while they are just over engineered at this scale, will prove useful when things get bigger.
+and allow me to challenge your fantasy that some things, while they are just over engineered at this scale, will prove useful when things get bigger.

 If you like, you can follow the refactorings done here by looking at the tests